patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/wizard/wizard.md

 <img src="./img/wizard-progressive-step2-new.png" alt="Wizard progressive step 2" />

-Step 2: Based on their choice to create a new object, they are presented with a second set of options.
+Step 2: Based on their choice to create a new object, a user is presented with a second set of options.
 But the remaining steps are still unknown.

 <img src="./img/wizard-progressive-step3-new.png" alt="Wizard progressive step 3" />

-Step 3: After the choose “Quick create” and click Next, they can now be presented with a full set of steps.
+Step 3: After the user chooses “Quick create” and clicks "Next," they can now be presented with a full set of steps.
 It should be possible to revisit either of the first two steps making different choices and steps shown should update accordingly.

 ## Content